query_builder#

 filter(condition)#

-Updates the current query to filter for rows matching a condition.
+Filter rows matching a condition.

 The condition parameter accepts the same syntax as in PySpark’s filter() method: valid expressions are those that can be used in a WHERE clause in Spark SQL.
 Examples of valid conditions include: